-Avio, City of Wine
+Avio, city of wine

-Another thing to see in the area is the Castello di Sabbionara d’Avio, which first belonged to the Castelbarco family and to the people of Venice, and is now owned by FAI – Fondo per l’Ambiente Italiano (“Fund for the Italian Environment”) .
+Here, do not miss the chance to visit the majestic Avio Castle, which first belonged to the Castelbarco family and then to the people of Venice, now it is owned by the FAI, the Fund for the Italian Environment.

-Visitors also really appreciate the large, Baroque-style, 17th century church of Santa Maria Assunta.
-The Pieve Vecchia (old parish church) is dedicated to the Immaculate Conception and stands on a pagan temple.
-In Avio’s historical city center, the Casa del Vicario hosts the city’s Antiquarium, with rare testimonies of via Claudia Augusta.
+Visitors also really appreciate the large, baroque-style, 17th century church of Santa Maria Assunta.
+The “Pieve Vecchia” (old parish church) is dedicated to the Immaculate Conception and stands on a pagan temple.
+In Avio’s historical city center, the “Casa del Vicario” hosts the city Antiquarium, with rare testimonies of the Via Claudia Augusta.

-In the Summer, during the mountain pasture, if you like trekking or hiking, we suggest a tour through the “malghe” (Alpine huts) on Monte Baldo, stopping here and there to taste or purchase some of the area’s typical products.
+In the Summer, during the mountain pasture, if you like trekking or hiking, we suggest you a tour through the “malghe” (Alpine huts) on Monte Baldo, stopping here and there to taste or purchase some of the area’s typical products.

 If you’re in the area the first weekend of september, during the grape harvest period, stop at the event “Uva e dintorni” (“Grapes and nearby”) with the national barrel race between the Cities of Wine and the different courtyards of flavors.